Introduction: Raspberry Pi Stop-Motion Animation Rig

 If it didn’t play!
 Don’t worry, just give it more time to process the movie, and try again later.

 It can be helpful to save the movies to google drive so that you can view and process them on another machine.
-To do this, open the Web Browser, navigate to your google drive, make a new folder for your animations and drag and drop your movies from the movie folder on the Raspberry Pi to your new google drive folder.
-Once they have been uploaded and processed, you can click to play!
+To do this, open the web browser, navigate to your google drive, make a new folder for your animations and simply drag and drop your movies from the movie folder on the Raspberry Pi to your new google drive folder.
+Once they have been uploaded and processed, you can click to play online!

 Open the stop_motion folder on the desktop, then open the file marked movies Select all the movies and drag them to the wastebasket.
 Empty the wastebasket.